How do fireworks work? With STEM! Let’s take a look at the chemistry behind fireworks.

 If you want instructions or advice about the black worm, use the ‘contact me’ page.
 I had several fails, so I’ve got ideas about how to succeed with this one.
 I promise I’ll get back to you!

 Don’t think the black worm going to make it into the book, though.

 Here’s to clear skies!
 Enjoy the fireworks!

 My budding you tube channel is here!

-I love comments and would be happy if you’d subscribe!
+I love comments and connecting.
+Louie and would be oh so happy if you subscribe!
 Thanks for stopping by!